AhmedOmarEissa/AhmedOmarEissa.github.io/experience.md

 ### <a name="vodafone"></a> Vodafone

 <details>
-  <summary>Business Intelligence Engineer | Analytics Center of Excellence | June 2017 - February 2018,  Cairo
+  <summary>Business Intelligence Engineer | June 2017 - February 2018,  Cairo
  </summary>
 <ul>
   <li>Creating ELT jobs to extract the data from various data sources into Hadoop</li>